-Jean Zhang contributed to the facebook/relay repository by building features that improved reliability and flexibility in data loading workflows.
-She introduced the @relayRequiredVariables directive to generated .graphql metadata, using Rust and GraphQL to validate non-nullable variables at startup and prevent regressions in panel app initialization.
-In JavaScript and React, she enhanced the CometPrefetchableEntryPoint flow type, adding conditional preloading with an includeIf option to optimize data fetching.
-Jean also extended PreloadOptions to support offline caching, enabling more robust offline behavior.
-Her work demonstrated depth in both backend and frontend development, focusing on type safety, runtime stability, and cacheability.
+Jean Zhang contributed to the facebook/relay repository by developing features that improved reliability and flexibility in data loading workflows.
+She introduced the @relayRequiredVariables directive to generated .graphql file metadata using Rust and GraphQL, enabling early validation of non-nullable variables and preventing startup regressions in panel apps.
+In JavaScript and React, she enhanced the CometPrefetchableEntryPoint flow by adding conditional preloading with an includeIf option, allowing more dynamic data fetching.
+Jean also extended PreloadOptions typing to support offline caching, laying groundwork for robust offline behavior.
+Her work demonstrated depth in both backend and frontend development, focusing on runtime stability and maintainability.

 September 2025: Focused on strengthening offline caching capabilities in facebook/relay by extending the PreloadOptions typing to support offline caching workflows, specifically for CometPrefetchableEntryPoint.